chuck-sylvester/cps-handbook/book/src/03_java/getting_started.md

 When complete, Corretto should be located on your main disk volume at:
 > Macintosh HD > Library > Java > JavaVirtualMachines

+_**August 23, 2023 update:**_ I've traded in my MBP 16" for a new MBA 15" (and loving it).
+So, I'm standing up the new machine from scratch.
+With this new setup, I'm upgrading to Amazon Corretto 17.

 ### Set Environment Variables
 After installing Java, you will need to do some configuration, such as setting environment variables.